The Phantom of PCIe: Constraining Generative Artificial Intelligences for Practical Peripherals Trace Synthesizing: Evaluations

-In addition to task-specific metrics, we also use Fréchet Inception Distance (FID) \cite{NIPS2017_8a1d6947} as a representative metric for traditional generation models.
+We also use Fréchet Inception Distance (FID) \cite{NIPS2017_8a1d6947} for the traditional generative task metric.
 To calculate $\mathit{PE}$ and $\mathit{TE}$, each generated image is compared to the closest real content, as identified by the feature extractor.
 A batch of four generated images is processed alongside the real trace dataset to compute the FID score.
 Transmission errors are then obtained by taking the harmonic average of the four images.
 We prioritize minimizing $\mathit{TE}$, which is considered the most important of the three metrics.

+From a semantic standpoint, the three metrics we adopt each assess the statistical similarity between a synthesized trace and the chosen real benchmark trace along a distinct dimension.
+The $\mathit{PE}$ and $\mathit{TE}$ quantify discrepancies in traffic dynamics and workload composition, respectively, while the FID measures divergence between the synthesized trace and a set of real traces within a common projection space.
+Hence, superior performance on these metrics implies—statistically—that the synthesized trace more closely resembles the benchmark trace, i.e., it appears more ``realistic.''